rust-lang/rfcs/text/0000-typed-context-injection.md

 cx.play_sound_at_path("cbat.ogg");
 ```

-This feature is great at reducing the amount of typing required to pass context to function but does nothing to reduce the pain of propagating context components throughout a dispatch chain.
+This feature is great at reducing the amount of typing required to pass context to function but does nothing to reduce the pain of propagating changes to component lists throughout a dispatch chain.
 To fix this problem, we have to look into the second super power of `Cx`: nesting and deduplication.

 In addition to containing references and mutable references in its variadic parameters, `Cx` can also contain other `Cx` types, which it inherits into its own context.
 The flattened component list is then deduplicated to ensure that only one instance of each type is requested.

-With these two features, it is now possible to rewrite our second example in the [motivation section](#motivation) to be convenient to refactor:
+With these two features, it is now possible to rewrite our second example in the [motivation section](#motivation) to be more convenient to refactor:

 ```rust
 // We just have to change this line from a tuple to a `Cx`.